dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 -------

-### a hyperplanar dual of magicians

 if i ever sold my soul, it would only be so that i have a chance to free all the others

-they are metaphysical parasites

 - reincarnation is real

 - the best souls are those who choose to come back time after time
   - like a bodhisattva version of “hacksaw ridge”